 Students who major in Earth Sciences choose one of four subject areas, or tracks, to complete requirements for a Bachelor of Science Degree.
 The tracks (Geology, Environmental Geoscience, Geophysics, and Paleontology) provide students with a focused curriculum in their chosen subject area.
-Students interested in a geology minor must take a different sequence of classes (see requirements for a minor in geology).
+Students interested in a geology minor must take a different sequence of classes (see requirements for a minor in Earth Sciences).

 All majors take a common set of core courses that include introductory geology, physics, chemistry, and mathematics.
 Each track specifies a set of required courses that are followed by electives.
 Course requirements for the major changed in Fall 2019.
 Students who declared the major prior to Fall 2019 are advised to come to the departmental office in 100 Cascade for their track sheets, or use the Degree Audit in Duckweb to track their progress.

 The Geology track provides students with a rigorous background that emphasizes traditional disciplines of petrology, structural geology, tectonics, stratigraphy, and field studies.
 Upper-division electives permit students to focus in a chosen subdiscipline or develop greater breadth, and include courses in geophysics, geochemistry, petrology, data analysis, physics, math, geomorphology, and neotectonics.